rpy2/rpy2/doc/source/robjects.rst

 .. note::

-   Although there is a natural link between environment and R packages, one should consider using convenience wrapper dedicated to R packages (see :ref:`robjects-packages`).
+   Although there is a natural link between environment and R packages, one should consider using the convenience wrapper dedicated to model R packages (see :ref:`robjects-packages`).

-.. autoclass:: rpy2.robjects.REnvironment(o=None)
+.. autoclass:: rpy2.robjects.Environment(o=None)
    :show-inheritance:
    :members: